pnp/PnP-Tools/Solutions/SharePoint.UIExperience.Scanner/README.md

 **IgnoredCustomizations_CustomAction.csv** | Contains a list of all user custom actions which are ignored on on "modern" experiences.
 **IgnoredCustomizations_AlternateCSS.csv** | Listing all the sites that have the ´AlternateCssUr´property set.
 **Error.csv** | if the scan tool encountered errors then these are logged in this file.
+**ScannerSummary.csv** | Logs the number of scanned site collections, webs and list plus information on scan duration and scanner version

 # Report details
 ## Understanding the ModernPagesBlocked.csv file